CraigDT/markdown-cv/index.md

 **Senior Technical Support Officer (Infrastructure)**

 Providing third level technical and infrastructure support to diverse system custodians and end users throughout Western Australia.
 Windows and Linux server provisioning and maintenance utilising PowerShell, Bash and Python.
 Server patching, storage configuration, backup configuration and networking.
 Vulnerability and threat logging, monitoring and mitigation for servers, network infrastructure and web applications.
-Configuration of virtual environments including Hyper-V and Proxmox VE.
+Administration of virtual environments including Hyper-V and Proxmox VE.

-Microsoft 365 configuration and support, including security response, white-listing and threat monitoring.
+Microsoft 365 configuration and support, including security response, allowlisting and threat monitoring.
 Active Directory user/computer management utilising Powershell and Windows tools.
 Creating and maintaining accurate and detailed documentation for IT systems and procedures using Azure Wiki based docs-as-code workflow.

 *Key Achievements*
 * Promoted to Acting Team Leader for Identity & Access Management/Software.